 Over-indexing on past success is perhaps the most seductive barrier.
 The more successful an organization has been, the stronger the gravitational pull of its own history.
 Success, ironically, can be the enemy of breakthrough.

-Rewarding the quality of the inquiry and the rigor of the attempt — not just whether the attempt succeeded.
+Rewarding the quality of the inquiry and the rigor of the attempt — not only the outcomes that result.

 There is a ceiling to what incremental improvement can achieve.
 Organizations that optimize existing processes are doing important work — but they are running faster on the same track.
 And when the landscape shifts, as it invariably does, those organizations discover that their carefully optimized track no longer leads anywhere useful.